den-materials/angular-animations/readme.md

 Angular's `$watch` service is like an event listener.
 By passing in `attrs` we can monitor any HTML attributes for changes in the current scope.
 When a change occurs, `$watch` recieves the new value and we can use that data to evoke changes in our app.

+This handles one direction of the fade.
+How would we handle the other side?
+I.e. what if newVal is false, how do we fade back in?

 Now we have our custom directive but we're still calling it on a specific element in the DOM.

 ### Step 4.
 It's All You.

 Now you need to pass `$animate` into our directive function.

-We can pass specific functionality to `$animate.addClass` and `.removeClass` using the `animation` service.
+Then, we can pass specific functionality to `$animate.addClass` and `.removeClass` using the `animation` service (think `app.animation(...)`).

+Check out the `$animate` documentation for the exact syntax of `addClass` and `removeClass` in your controller.
+Check out the `ngAnimate` documentation for syntax of `app.animation(...)`.

 #### Here are some excellent links: